thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## Why use React JSX?

-Simply put, JSX makes building React applications easier.
+Simply put, JSX makes building React user interfaces easier.
 But everyone has their own workflow, so JSX is not required to use React.
 However, we recommend using React JSX because of its concise and familiar syntax.
 Plus, it's a very small amount of syntax to learn.
 If you're not immediately sold on React JSX, that's fine, but [give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).

-You'll find that a React application written in JSX is a better way to separate concerns than the traditional division of presentation and behavior.
+You'll find that a React user interface written in JSX is a better way to separate concerns than the traditional division of presentation and behavior.
 That's because:

 1. Presentation and behavior are intimately tied together, so why keep them in separate HTML and JavaScript files.
 2. Dedicated template languages tend to be inadequate when implementing a complex user interface.